stolksdorf/vitreum/examples.md

 # examples
-While vitreum is a build _library_ and you can use each part of it however you like, the following are some best practices to get you going and tweak from there.
+Vitreum is a set of build tools, so you can use each part of it however you like.
+The following are some best practices to get you going and tweak from there.

-#### `package.json`
+#### `package.json` scripts
-Having a `npm run prod` script is useful for forcing the prod environment to see how a prod build of your project looks like.

 ```javascript
 {